-It was when we searched for open source tools deployment solutions that we came upon TeamCity.
-Fortunately, it had a free license which allows up to 3 projects and 20 build configurations; ample for small to medium projects.
+It was when we searched for open-source tools deployment solutions that we came upon TeamCity.
+Fortunately, it had a free license that allows up to 3 projects and 20 build configurations; ample for small to medium projects.

 We also have to configure Build Steps to guide TeamCity on how to build and deploy the resources.
 For that we created 4 steps within the Steps section of the project:

 - To install composer packages after VCS checkout

 - To compress and move the resources from the build server i.e. the staging server